Opioid Addiction Recovery Clinic Questions and Answers

 Addiction is crippling and affects everyone who is involved in the addict’s life.
 It often starts out slowly and progresses to a point that is out of control.
-This is why many abusers are in denial about their use, because it happens so gradually it can be hard to notice that it escalated so severely.
+This is why many substance use disorders are in denial about their use, because it happens so gradually it can be hard to notice that it escalated so severely.
 Opioid addiction can often occur when someone sustains an injury and has to start taking pain medication.
 They can develop a dependency over time.

 Opioid use disorder is a disorder characterized by extreme physical or mental dependence on opioids.
 Opioids are a class of drugs often used to relieve intense or chronic pain.
 Similar to other substance use disorders, opioid use disorders do not discriminate by gender, age, ethnicity, etc. They can entirely take over a person’s life and have fatal consequences.
 At the very least, they can greatly impact one’s relationships, social life, and career.
 If you or someone you love are struggling with opioid addiction, it is important to seek professional help as soon as possible.